Donitzo/three.js-volume-renderer/README.md

 4. Update shader defines and uniforms
    - The shader’s behavior is configured by defines, which you can set via `volumeRenderer.updateMaterial(...)`.
    - There are many different uniforms to configure under `volumeRenderer.uniforms`.
-Look in the class for the documentation.
    - Update these uniforms each frame in your main loop:
      ```js
      volumeRenderer.uniforms.time.value += dt;